Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Daytime Sleepiness

-Drowsiness12 is one of the most visible and common side effects of taking too much melatonin, and this is particularly harmful if you take it at the wrong time of the day.
-For example, it could lead to increased risks when you are operating certain heavy machinery or driving, so always be sure to take melatonin about one or two hours before bedtime.
+Drowsiness is one of the most visible and common side effects of taking melatonin.1 This is particularly harmful if you take it at the wrong time of the day.
+For example, it could lead to increased risks when operating certain heavy machinery or driving, so always take melatonin about one or two hours before bedtime.

 Hormonal Changes

-When you’re taking a hormone supplement, hormonal changes are bound to happen.
-For example, some studies show that children who take melatonin during adolescence might experience delayed puberty13 since melatonin plays a vital role in triggering puberty.
+Some studies show that children who take melatonin during adolescence might experience delayed puberty14 since melatonin plays a role in triggering puberty.

 Headaches